isaacambrogetti/PhenoboxProject/README.md

 4. Merge (Feature) → Select the two files (If merging fails, reverse the order of the selected files)
 5. Name the newly created file
 6. Mesh → 6.0 → Apply (Mesh can be performed for all files simultaneously)
 7. For plant with leaves overlapping the pot: remove the pot and soil manually by encircling them with the right-hand circle tool and deleting.
-Cut cube stem to limit
+Cut cube stem to limit.
+   -> otherwise, see below how to remove pot automatically.
-8. Isolation at 1.0% → Detect → Apply
+9. Isolation at 1.0% → Detect → Apply
-9. Fill holes → Curved → Detect → Select all with Ctrl+A → Apply
+10. Fill holes → Curved → Detect → Select all with Ctrl+A → Apply
-10. Export as a mesh model (“ply” format)
+11. Export as a mesh model (“ply” format)

 ##### On Blender (features extraction):
 11. Reset the workspace → A → X → Enter